 March Book Club Discussion | Cairo

 This year, in honor of our March 2014 Women’s History Month speaker Haleh Esfandiari, we will focus on International Feminism and Diverse Women's Life Stories.
-We have included in our list some classic titles and some less well-known.
-We are focusing on novels with female life stories.

 12:00 PM - 1:00 PM